 Best flashlight to detect roaches

-“The best thing to do is to try to hunt these guys down and figure out where they’re nesting.
-If roaches live behind the picture frame, for example, you will see what almost looks like pepper on the wall.
-That’s an indication that you need to get your vacuum cleaner ready, because when you move the picture frame, the roaches will probably run all over the place.
-Little moving hairs in cracks are the tips of antennae.
-To clearly see the telltale signs, you’ll need a very good flashlight.
-All my technicians use a Streamlight, the same used by police and first responders.”
+“The best thing to do is to hunt these guys down and figure out where they’re nesting,” says Deutsch.
+For example, you may see what looks like pepper on the wall or floor, which is actually roach feces.
+Or you may see little moving hairs in cracks, which are actually the tips of antennae.
+Deutsch says that in order to clearly see the telltale signs, you’ll need a very good flashlight.
+“All my technicians use a Streamlight, the same used by police and first responders,” he says.

 Once you have figured out where the cockroaches are congregating — often in the bathroom or kitchen, where there are food or water sources — you’ll want to “follow up with directed application of an aerosol or a liquid insecticide,” says Deutsch.
 Aerosols, while simple to spray, they often have lower levels of active ingredients, which is why he prefers a liquid insecticide like Ortho Home Defense.
 It also has an easy-to-use wand that comfortably sprays the liquid into any cracks, crevices, and hiding places.